 6. Update your financial goals

-As you review your finances, take the opportunity to update your financial goals.
+As you review your finances, take time to update your financial goals.
 Reflect on your accomplishments over the past year and set new objectives for the year ahead.

 Goal-setting tips: